Kxpi/cdn-cloudflare-workers/README.md

 # cdn-cloudflare-workers
 Simple CDN-like service for image storage, binded with KV and R2 services from Cloudflare.
 It's an easy to setup, API-based solution to fetch and upload pictures (GET & PUT) which is basically free if you stay within a generous free tier of 100,000 requests per day and don't exceed 10GB of R2 storage.
-Comes with auth via api token, rate limiting, image transformations and basic caching capabilities.
+Comes with auth via api token, rate limiting, and basic caching capabilities.

 Inspired by [this article](https://transloadit.com/devtips/creating-a-free-image-cdn-with-cloudflare-r2/).